thiennp/frontend-mastery-hub/levels/192/README.md

-# Level 192: Code Review & Mentoring
+# Level 192: Team Management

 ## Overview
-This level focuses on code review & mentoring and provides comprehensive learning materials, examples, and projects.
+This level focuses on team management and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of code review & mentoring
+- Understand the core concepts of team management
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns